tyler-technologies-oss/forge-design-system/docs/components/app-bar/app-bar/app-bar.md

 **Overflow actions**

-Up to three actions or two actions and an overflow manu are displayed at the end of the app bar.
+Up to three actions or two actions and an overflow menu are displayed at the end of the app bar.
 An overflow menu displays a full page dropdown that displays actions and user information.

 <ImageBlock padded={false} maxWidth="600px" caption="App actions and user information are tucked into the overflow menu.
 When tapped, it displays a full width card.">